Philiphil/Kult-Engine/README.md

 ## Why choose the Kult Engine ?

-I dont think someone should have linux, composer, wget, git, docker, then run 11 command in order to download a folder with .php files.
+I dont think someone should have linux, composer, wget, git, docker, dthen run 11 command in order to download a folder with .php files.

 You can drag & drop your website on a whole different server, just conf.php will require any change and no download will be required.